Bavarian Food in Munich – Classic Dishes, Hearty Portions and Local Words on the Menu

 The knuckle of pork is the figurehead of Bavarian cuisine

-The classic roast pork is also often eaten with dumplings and sauerkraut.
-Instead of sauerkraut, roast pork is often served with cabbage salad with bacon.
-The beer roast is a roast pork with a tasty beer sauce.
+The classic roast pork is also very common, typically with dumplings and sauerkraut.
+In many restaurants, sauerkraut is replaced by a warm cabbage salad with bacon.
+Another popular variant is beer roast – roast pork served with a flavourful beer sauce.

 Schlemmer-Tour Viktualienmarkt Munich